iBug/iBug-source/project.md

 I joined the team in December 2017, and [was recognized as a developer](/p/3) in March 2018.

-This is the largest project in this page and also the first existing project that I've joined.
+This is the largest project in this page and also the first existing project that I've joined (all other projects are started from scratch).

 ### [Tetris with AI](/TetrisAI)
 A good game automation that you *must* try and watch!